A Coaching Approach to Leadership (and why it's no use crying over split milk...)

 I still did everything that occurred to me; rallied the best doctor, stayed with him in hospital (to his great embarrassment), demanded updates, and googled everything I could about his treatment.

-But, underneath the intensity my mummy job, there was also a profound sense that we are all part of something that we have no control over, and we do the best we can for the time that we’re here.
+But, underneath the intensity of carrying out my mummy duties, there was also a profound sense that we are all part of something that we have no control over, and we do the best we can for the time that we’re here.

 I don’t mean to bring a downer to the ‘when am I directive and when am I a coaching leader with my staff?’ question, but sometimes the answer to a simple question comes from the deepest exploration, and sometimes what’s true about life itself, is true about everything we do.